bhattacharjee/theodd.website/_posts/2019-05-03-Oral-History-Rajib-Aditya.markdown

 postauthorbio: "Rajib's bio"
 ---

-Late in the year 1990 I met Tim and Sharon Hansen, Fulbright scholars who were touring India.
+Late in the year 1990 I met _Tim_ and _Sharon Hansen_, Fulbright scholars who were touring India.
 Although they were a good 30 years older than me, we hit off well.
-Tim gave me a manuscript of a book he was co-authoring, called _"Parallels: The Soldiers' Knowledge And The Social Definition Of War."_
+Tim gave me a manuscript of a book he was co-authoring, called [_"Parallels: The Soldiers' Knowledge And The Social Definition Of War."_](https://www.goodreads.com/book/show/4264843-parallels)

 The manuscript consisted largely of interviews with Vietnam war veterans, reliving their war experience.
 In the introduction the authors mention: